dcernst/dcernst.github.io/teaching/mat411f20/homework.md

 - **Homework 2:** Create a free [Discord](http://discord.com) account, accept the invite to our Discord server, and post something about yourself in the #introductions channel.
 (Due Friday, August 14)
 - **Homework 3:** Read all of the [Preface]({{site.baseurl}}/teaching/mat411f20/Preface.pdf) and [Chapter 1: Introduction]({{site.baseurl}}/teaching/mat411f20/Introduction.pdf) of the course notes.
 In addition, complete 2.1-2.11 in [Chapter 2: An Introduction to Groups]({{site.baseurl}}/teaching/mat411f20/IntroGroups.pdf) and digest the surrounding text along the way.
 (Due Friday, August 14)
 - **Homework 4:** Complete 2.12-2.14 in [Chapter 2: An Introduction to Groups]({{site.baseurl}}/teaching/mat411f20/IntroGroups.pdf) and digest the surrounding text along the way.
 (Due Monday, August 17)
-- **Homework 5:** Complete 2.17-2.21 in [Chapter 2: An Introduction to Groups]({{site.baseurl}}/teaching/mat411f20/IntroGroups.pdf) and digest the surrounding text along the way.
+- **Homework 5:** Complete 2.17 and 2.18 in [Chapter 2: An Introduction to Groups]({{site.baseurl}}/teaching/mat411f20/IntroGroups.pdf) and digest the surrounding text along the way.
 In addition, brainstorm and write down a game plan for how you can display your work to the class (i.e., phone as a doc camera, write on iPad and share screen, share PDF of written work, Google Doc, other).
 (Due Wednesday, August 19)

 <!-- ideas for presenting your work? -->